quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 # MATLAB and Simulink

-This tutorial shows you how to use MATLAB functions and Simulink models with Quix Streams using the MATLAB Runtime APIs for Python and C#.
+The following sections describe how to deploy MATLAB functions and Simulink models to Quix to perform real-time analytics and simulations with MATLAB and Quix Streams.

 ## MATLAB

-In this tutorial, we will deploy a simple MATLAB function that rotates 2D vectors counter-clockwise by a specified angle.
+This section describes the steps for deploying a MATLAB function that rotates 2D vectors counter-clockwise by a specified angle.

 ### Prerequisites

  - A Quix account.
-You can signup for a free account from our [website](https://quix.io/product/){target=_blank}.
+You can sign up for a free account from the Quix [website](https://quix.io/product/){target=_blank}.
  - MathWorks licenses for MATLAB, MATLAB Compiler and the MATLAB Compiler SDK.

 This tutorial uses MATLAB R2023a.
 Please refer to the [Working with different MATLAB versions](#working-with-different-matlab-versions) section for information on how to use a different version of MATLAB.

 ### Preparing a MATLAB function for deployment

-This section describes the process for packaging your own MATLAB functions for deployment.
+This section describes the process for packaging MATLAB functions for deployment.
 The project templates in the Quix Portal have pre-built MATLAB packages.
-To deploy the default packages without compiling them yourself, go to [deploying a MATLAB function](#deploying-a-matlab-function) section.
+To deploy the default packages without compiling them, go to [deploying a MATLAB function](#deploying-a-matlab-function) section.

- 1. In MATLAB, create a new `*.m` file with the following function and save it as `rot.m`
+ 1. In MATLAB, create a new `*.m` file with the following function and save it as `rot.m`:
 	```
 	function M = rot(v, theta)
     	R = [cos(theta) -sin(theta); sin(theta) cos(theta)];
     	M = R * v;
 	end
 	```
  2. In the MATLAB command window, type the following command to compile the MATLAB function for your preferred runtime environment.
-For more information on compiling MATLAB functions for deployment, please refer to [MATLAB compiler documentation](https://www.mathworks.com/help/compiler/mcc.html#d124e20858){target=_blank}.
+For more information on compiling MATLAB functions for deployment, please refer to [MATLAB compiler documentation](https://www.mathworks.com/help/compiler/mcc.html#d124e20858){target=_blank}:

 	=== "Python"